JacobHearst/swift-evolution/README.md

 ### "What is a syscall?"

-This package is probably not for you, refer to Foundation and/or higher-level packages.
+If you're asking this question, this package is probably not for you.
+Refer to Foundation and/or higher-level packages.

 A syscall is the lowest-level interface for user-space processes to interact with the operating system.
 This package provides a more convenient, Swiftier interface, but still sits at the lowest level available.
 Tricky details,